Server roles in Exchange 2013/Exchange 2010 hybrid deployments

-Organization relationships Exchange 2013 servers with the Client Access server role enable the creation of organization relationships between the on-premises and Exchange Online organizations.
+Organization relationships: Exchange 2013 servers with the Client Access server role enable the creation of organization relationships between the on-premises and Exchange Online organizations.
 Organization relationships are required for many other services in a hybrid deployment, including calendar free/busy information sharing, message tracking, and mailbox moves between the on-premises and Exchange Online organizations.

-Learn more at Understanding Federated Sharing.
+Learn more at Sharing.

-Message transport Exchange 2013 servers with the Client Access and Mailbox server roles are responsible for message transport in a hybrid deployment.
+Message transport: Exchange 2013 servers with the Client Access and Mailbox server roles are responsible for message transport in a hybrid deployment.
 Using Send and Receive connectors, they serve as the connection endpoints for incoming external messages and also provide outbound message delivery to the Internet and the Exchange Online organization.

-Message transport security Exchange 2013 servers with the Client Access and Mailbox server roles help to secure message communication between the on-premises and Exchange Online organizations by using the Domain Security functionality in Exchange 2013.
+Message transport security: Exchange 2013 servers with the Client Access and Mailbox server roles help to secure message communication between the on-premises and Exchange Online organizations by using the Domain Security functionality in Exchange 2013.
 Security can be increased by using mutual transport layer security authentication and encryption for message communications.

 Learn more at Understanding Domain Security.

-Outlook Web App Exchange 2013 servers with the Client Access server role support configuring a single URL endpoint for external connections to on-premises and Exchange Online mailboxes.
+Outlook Web App: Exchange 2013 servers with the Client Access server role support configuring a single URL endpoint for external connections to on-premises and Exchange Online mailboxes.
 For on-premises mailboxes, Client Access servers are configured to service Outlook Web App requests.
 For Exchange Online organization mailboxes, Client Access servers are configured to automatically display a link to the Outlook Web App endpoint on the Exchange Online organization.

-Learn more at Outlook on the web.
+Learn more at Outlook Web App.